serlo/frontend/src/serlo-editor/plugins/text/README.md

 If a portion of the content is selected and then replaced with some text, undo will restore the replaced content and the selection.
 Slate `Editor`'s `value` prop is used only as an initial value and changing the bound value will not result in a rerender.
 Therefore, we have to manually assign the value to `editor.children` ([as recommended by the Slate team](https://github.com/ianstormtaylor/slate/releases/tag/slate-react%400.67.0)).

 Simple selection changes are not saved to the store, because we don't want to undo pure selection changes.

-#### `LinkControls` workaround

-The `LinkControls` component should only be shown if the selection is currently on a link inline.
-But, since we don't save pure selection changes to the store, `LinkControls` doesn't rerender on selection changes.
-To work around this problem, a simple `useState` hook is used:

-1. `hasSelectionChanged` is passed to `LinkControls`, where it's used a dependency in a `useEffect` hook which takes care of showing `LinkControls`
-2. `setHasSelectionChanged` is called whenever selection changes, which increments `hasSelectionChanged` and makes sure `LinkControls` visibility will be updated